Grizedale Arts

 Grizedale Arts is a contemporary arts residency and commissioning agency based in Cumbria, England.
 Its primary artists' residency space is the former hill farm Lawson Park, sited on the edge of Grizedale Forest in the central Lake District.
 It also owns and runs a hybrid pub / arts centre The Farmer's Arms at Lowick, a listed building that was purchased with the support of investors and donors during the Covid19 pandemic.
 Grizedale Arts produces cultural projects locally, nationally and internationally with a particular focus on Japan, where a number of significant long term projects in rural communities have evolved.
 The focus of the organisation is on developing emerging artists and producing experimental projects that demonstrate the function of art as an everyday aspect of a worthwhile and productive life.
 The organisation is financially supported by Arts Council England.
-Adam Sutherland MBE, director since 1999, guest-curated 'The Land We Live In, The Land We Left Behind' for Hauser & Wirth Somerset in 2018, a major historic and contemporary survey of rural cultures that attracted over 40,000 visitors to the galleries in Bruton.
+Adam Sutherland, director since 1999, guest-curated 'The Land We Live In, The Land We Left Behind' for Hauser & Wirth Somerset in 2018, a major historic and contemporary survey of rural cultures that attracted over 40,000 visitors to the galleries in Bruton.

-In 2023 Adam Sutherland received an MBE for services to the arts, and in 2024 the organisation won with Hayatsu Architects the Architects' Journal Small Project Award for a cold store built at The Farmer's Arms.
-The Grizedale Arts Club was launched in 2024, as a membership organisation to help support Lawson Park and the organisation's future programme.
+In 2023 Adam Sutherland received an MBE for services to the arts, and in 2025 he was awarded the Ampersand Foundation Award.
+In 2024 the organisation won, with Hayatsu Architects, the Architects' Journal Small Project Award for a cold store / fermentation barn built at The Farmer's Arms.
+The Grizedale Arts Club was launched in 2024, as a membership organisation to help support Lawson Park and the organisation's future.